AshConnolly/Site-Boilerplate-2016/README.md

 `/*ul*/.nav {}`

 ###Javascipt hooks
->A common practice is to use data-* attributes as JS hooks, but this is incorrect. data-* attributes, as per the spec, are used to store custom data private to the page or application (emphasis mine). data-* attributes are designed to store data, not be bound to.

 All javascript hooks should be prefixed with 'js_'. for example:
 ```<a class="btn js_open_modal"></a>```

+Toggle classes for state changes.
+Do not toggle data attributes for state changes:
+>A common practice is to use data-* attributes as JS hooks, but this is incorrect. data-* attributes, as per the spec, are used to store custom data private to the page or application (emphasis mine). data-* attributes are designed to store data, not be bound to.

 ###CSS structure
 ```